 Then, in a cooking move I’ve never seen anywhere else in the world (wait till you see the video, coming soon), right out of the hot oil, she sprinkles it with garlic water as it hissed.
 Finally a handful of dill and cilantro make this dish complete.

 Many varieties of melons originate in Central Asia, and Uzbekistan is known to have some of the sweetest melons in the world.

 In-between Tashkent and Samarkand you’ll see melon markets on the side of the road, and not stopping to slurp down some melon would be horrible.

 Next stop on the road trip: somsa.

 I had the chance to pluck my first somsa from a tandoor oven.
 That was fun, and actually harder than it looks to get it out of the oven nice and clean.
-They really stick to the wall of the oven!
+They really stick to the hot clay oven walls!

-Continuing this Uzbekistan travel guide highlights, we arrived in Samarkand, an ancient city with some of the grandest historical sites in the country.
+Continuing the Uzbekistan travel guide highlights, we arrived in Samarkand – an ancient city with some of the grandest historical sites in the country.